Ministry of the Presidency: Democracy

 In 1977 the Directorate-General for Territorial Action and Environment was transferred to the Ministry of Development and the National Statistics Institute to the Ministry of Economy.
 In 1987 the Development Ministry also assumed the National Geographic Institute.

 With the creation of the Ministry of Public Administrations in 1979, it lost the responsibilities on the Civil Service.
 In 1993, the Office of the Spokesperson of the Government was integrated in the Ministry and in 1996 these structure was extended creating the Secretariat of State for Press.
 Since then, the positions of Minister of the Presidency and Spokesperson have coincided in the persons of Alfredo Pérez Rubalcaba (1993–1996), Mariano Rajoy Brey (2002–2003), María Teresa Fernández de la Vega (2004–2010) and Soraya Sáenz de Santamaría (2011–2016).

 As a consequence of the social alarm provoked by the Prestige Disaster, in the 2003–2004 period a Commissioner was created for actions resulting from the catastrophe of the MV Prestige, with the rank of Secretary of State, supported by the Office of the Commissioner and functionally dependent on the Minister of the Presidency.
 The position was occupied by Rodolfo Martín Villa.
 The successor of this body the Center for the Prevention and Fight against Maritime and Coastal Pollution was included in the structure of the Ministry, with the rank of Directorate-General and whose competences passed in 2008 to the Ministry of Environment.

 In 2012, the National Intelligence Centre was integrated in the Ministry and in 2013 it was created the Office for the Implementation of the Administration Reform (OPERA).

 Since November 2016, it assumes the responsibilities of relations with the Autonomous Communities and the Entities that make up the Local Administration and those relating to the territorial organization of the State but it loses the Secretariat of State for Press, which is transferred to the Office of the Prime Minister.
 In 2017 it was created the Government Commissioner facing the Demographic Challenge.
 In June 2018 it loses the responsibilities on territorial policy but assumes those on equality.

 In 2020, the ministry's powers over equality policies are transferred to the Ministry of Equality but, in exchange, the department assumes the powers regarding democratic memory and religious freedom, both coming from the Ministry of Justice.
 In 2021, Félix Bolaños was appointed minister of the Presidency.

 Structure

-The Ministry of the Presidency, Relations with the Cortes and Equality is organised in the following superior bodies:
+The Ministry of the Presidency was organised in the following superior bodies: